🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 But looking back, there are little things that I did that I could see.

-It's like, oh man.
+It's like, oh, man.

-And and you think about that.
+And you think about that.

-And he didn't even take credit.
+Like, and he didn't even take credit.

 He gave credit to you know, Santa got the credit, and I was being a spoiled little shit.

-Next uh couple of chats.
+Next couple of chats.

 See, there's a fisticuff story that talks about.